-REPORT OF THE AUDIT COMMITTEE
+REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS

-Company's independent auditors, the matters required to be discussed by Statement on Auditing Standards No. 61 (Communications with Audit Committee).
-The Audit Committee also has received the written disclosures and the letter from KPMG LLP as required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and the Audit Committee has discussed the independence of KPMG LLP with that firm.
+The following is the report of the Audit Committee of the Board of Directors.
+The Audit Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2005 with our management.
+In addition, the Audit Committee has discussed with Odenberg, Ullakko, Muranishi & Co.
+LLP, our independent auditors, the matters required to be discussed by Statement on Auditing Standards No. 61 (Communications with Audit Committee).
+The Audit Committee also has received the written disclosures and the letter from Odenberg, Ullakko, Muranishi & Co.
+LLP as required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and the Audit Committee has discussed the independence of Odenberg, Ullakko, Muranishi & Co.
+LLP with that firm.